Wealthier

 A compound interest calculator is a useful and simple tool that can help you decide how much money you can expect to earn with your investments.
 The calculator will give you an estimate of what you'd earn over a number of years, with a given amount of money and a given interest rate.
 The calculator can also be used to find out what your money would be worth if you invested with a particular interest rate.

-Where To Find Compounding Interest
+Where to Find Compounding Interest

 Compounding interest can be earned in a traditional savings account, or with investments such as stocks and bonds.
 When you invest in these options, the interest that you earn is considered compound interest.
 Some investments will earn interest on a monthly basis, and others will earn interest annually.
 In either case, the interest is compounded over time to give you a greater return.